Kyrgyz Republic reach AFC Asian Cup last 16 on debut

 The win over Philippines saw Kyrgyz Republic qualify as one of the best third-placed sides in the 24-nation tournament, and with a dose of luck they could have finished second.

 Opening the tournament against Marcello Lippi's China PR, Kyrgyz Republic took a well-deserved first-half lead only to fall 2-1 after conceding two second-half goals – the latter an unlucky own goal.

 They maintained a high-level against continental heavyweights Korea Republic, defending gallantly with only Kim Minjae's first-half strike the difference between the sides.

 By doing so, Kyrgyz Republic became the only side of the debutants to progress with Philippines and Yemen both crashing out.

-Reaching the knockout stage in the Asian Cup comes as a testament to Kyrgyz Republic’s decade-long efforts in developing their game.
+Long-term build-up Reaching the knockout stage in the Asian Cup comes as a testament to Kyrgyz Republic’s decade-long efforts in developing their game.
 Attempts at qualifying for previous Asian Cups failed and their most notable achievement was third in the AFC Challenge Cup – a second-tier continental tournament.

 The turning-point came when the country's football authorities embarked on long-term development at the start of 2010.
 Their efforts began with building a competitive domestic league providing a platform for young players to emerge and develop.

 At international level, a pair of Russian managers, firstly Sergey Dvoryankov and then the current coach Aleksandr Krestinin, have guided the nation’s hopes.

 The efforts began to bear fruit as they impressed in Asia's second qualifying round for the 2018 FIFA World Cup Russia™, pulling off four wins including a stunning 1-0 victory over Jordan.
 They followed up those performances by finishing joint group leaders alongside India to seal passage to the continental stage.